NixWasTaken/Shepilov.Nikita.5H.Secondaweb/README.md

 # SecondaWeb
 ## ASP.NET 5.0, MS identity

-Project Seconda Web use ASP.NET 5.0 and a DatabBbase identity FrameWork
+SecondaWeb implements ASP.NET and DatabBbase identity FrameWork

 ### What does it contain?